vinaykpandey/PythonVin/core/decorators/INFO.md

 function -> decorator -> enhance features

-decorator is function which takes function as an argument and modified its behaviour It also return a function
+decorator is function which takes function as an argument and modified its behaviour

+It's also return a function